smagri/proj30cp/README.md

 rosVoiceNode(indigo) repositories.
 They deal with chainging the voice on a ros catkin and ros indigo system respectively.

+## Project Description:

-## Project Description (see Code Summary below for code description
+## See Code Summary below for code description only.
-##			only):

-## [Detailed description of project, you can also even more details
+## Detailed description of project, see /report directory.

-##  for the project in the report file in /report directory, the
-##  following images are excerpts from the report]
+The following images are excerpts from the report:

-![image]/images/projectOutlineFrontendANDBackendControlSystem.png
-![image]/images/backendContolsystemDiagram.png
-![image]/images/backendControlSyetem2+3.png
-![image]/images/froneEndControlSystemDiagram.FlightControlSystem.png
+![image]images/projectOutlineFrontendANDBackendControlSystem.png
+#![image]images/backendContolsystemDiagram.png
+#![image]images/backendControlSyetem2+3.png
+#![image]images/froneEndControlSystemDiagram.FlightControlSystem.png

 ##Code Summary: